 In a perfect world, everyone would have unlimited Wi-Fi.
 But that’s not the case.
 Mobile devices often prefer you to use Wi-Fi, but you can set a metered Wi-Fi connection on Android for better control over your data usage.
 You can set this on a single Wi-Fi network on multiple networks.

 Usually, large updates default to Wi-Fi on Android.
 The moment you connect, apps and even the system itself may try to update.
 This can quickly eat up your data, especially with larger system updates and apps.
 To help you avoid exorbitant charges, you can tell Android to treat Wi-Fi the same as mobile data.

 Individual apps are still an issue, though.
 For instance, social media apps don’t care whether your Wi-Fi plan is limited or not.
-There are settings in most social media apps to reduce usage, such as not auto-playing videos.–
+There are settings in most social media apps to reduce usage, such as not auto-playing videos.

 Set a Metered Wi-Fi Connection

-Toggle the network you want to restrict to on, and you’re done.
+- Toggle the network(s) you want to metered to On.

 Save Your Wi-Fi Data

 While there are quite a few ways to reduce data usage on mobile, many of those same methods work for limited Wi-Fi plans, too.
 A few more quick tips for saving even more data on a metered Wi-Fi connection on Android include: